 Volunteer at the One To World office

 Several times a year, One To World needs help printing letters and assembling mail pieces or invitations for fundraising events.
 We announce these opportunities, as well as others, on our international student newsletter.
-Sign up to recieve our newsletter.
+Sign up to receive our newsletter.

 Become a Global Guide for NYC metro-area public school students

-Our Global Classroom program provides a continuous opportunity for international students to volunteer in NYC-area. schools and after-schools.
+Our Global Classroom program provides a continuous opportunity for international students to volunteer in NYC-area schools and after-schools.
 As a volunteer Global Guide with Global Classroom, you will have several opportunities throughout the academic year to lead workshops on your country and culture for K-12 students.

 If you have any questions about volunteer opportunities with One To World, contact us at firstname.lastname@example.org.